Skip to main content

 Audit trail Mutable history (known concern) Immutable GL by constitution

-Stripe sync Manual fee reconciliation needed 67-action native integration with ASC 606
+Stripe sync Manual fee reconciliation needed Native integration with ASC 606

 Self-hosting No (Intuit cloud) Yes (your hardware)